GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Models and Results

-The generalized XY (GXY) model is a nematic deformation of the standard XY model \cite{1985Korshunov}.
+The generalized XY (GXY) model is a spin nematic deformation of the standard XY model \cite{1985Korshunov}.
 The Hamiltonian (with finite external field) is given by:

 where we follow the standard notation $\langle ij \rangle$ to denote nearest neighbours and $\theta_{i} \in [0,2\pi)$.
 Two limits are clear cut: $\Delta = 0$ corresponds to a pure spin-nematic phase and $\Delta = 1$ is the standard XY model.
 We will report on the ongoing tensor formulation of this model in a separate work \cite{Jha:2023abc}.

-The reason we consider this model to compare the run time on CPU and with CUDA is that the effect of truncation (i.e., finiteness of $D$) is injected into the TRG from the beginning even before we start to coarse-grain the system because of the continuous global $O(2)$ symmetry.
-We will only consider $h=0$ in this work for which this symmetry is preserved.
+To test our GPU-acceleration, we have focused on two models.
+One with discrete symmetry (Ising model) and the other with continuous global symmetry (GXY).
+Since the indices for the initial tensor in GXY model takes infinite values, a suitable truncation is needed from the first step of coarse-graining while for the Ising model, the first few iterations can be carried out exactly due to the size of the initial tensor.

+For the GXY model in this work, we will only consider $h=0$.
 We performed tensor computations for a fixed value of $\Delta=0.5$ and for different $D$.
 The computation time for this model scaled like $\sim D^{5.4(3)}$ with \TT~ while the CPU timings were close to $\sim D^{7}$ which is consistent with the expectation of higher-order TRG scaling in two dimensions.
+Note that since the cost of SVD scales like $\sim D^{6}$, the observed computation time complexity also signals the fact that even SVD computations are accelerated by GPU, though they are sub-dominant compared to the tensor contractions.

 We show the comparison between the run times showing the CUDA acceleration with \TT in Fig.~\ref{fig:timeCPU-GPU}.
 We used one and two CUDA devices available with NVIDIA GeForce RTX 2080 Ti.
 We found that the latter is a factor of about $\texttt{1.5x}$ faster.
 In addition, we also tested our program on 4 CUDA devices with NVIDIA TITAN RTX\footnote{We thank Nobuo Sato for access to the computing facility.} and found a further speedup of $\sim \texttt{1.3x}$ (not shown in the figure) over two CUDA RTX 2080 Ti for range of $D$.
-It is clear that with better GPU architectures in the future, TRG computations will benefit significantly from moving over completely to GPU-based computations.
+Therefore, it is clear that with better GPU architectures in the future, TRG computations will benefit significantly from moving over completely to GPU-based computations.